knaw-huc/di-website/content/markdown/en/01_01_text-analysis.md

 ---
 ## Text Analysis

-We have extensive experience with diverse kinds of scholarly text collections.
+We have extensive experience with publishing different kinds of digital scholarly text collections.
 These include literary text editions, correspondence catalogues, as well as historical manuscripts and linguistic collections.
-The text collections we publish are often complemented by descriptive metadata, page images other enrichments such as links to structured data and annotations.
+The collections we publish are usually complemented by us with descriptive metadata, page images and other types of enrichments such as links to structured data and user annotations.

-In particular, we offer researchers many ways to carry out complex searches using 'fuzzy' text patterns, semantically related passages or by filtering texts on the basis of structured data enrichments such as the persons or places mentioned in the text.
-We also provide the necessary know-how and software tools to allow project teams to edit and visualize their text collections, to publish them on online, and to deposit them in a certified digital repository to ensure their long term preservation and access.
+In particular, we offer researchers many ways to carry out complex searches — for example by using 'fuzzy' text patterns, finding semantically related passages or by filtering texts on the basis of structured data such as the persons or places mentioned in a text.
+We can also provide the necessary know-how and software to allow project teams to edit and visualize their text collections, to publish them on online, and to deposit them in a certified digital repository to ensure their long term preservation and access.

-All of our text based projects can benefit from the open source [text repository](https://github.com/knaw-huc/textrepo) we've developed in-house at the Humanities Cluster.
+All of our text based projects make use of the open source [text repository](https://github.com/knaw-huc/textrepo) we have developed in-house at the Humanities Cluster.
 The software acts as a backend repository to store and index corpora with metadata and versions.
-An application such as a web front-end or editor can make use of the text repository's API to read, update, and delete texts or to explore or search documents.
-In particular, much like IIIF Canvas, it enables the retrieval and annotation of text passages, irrespective of their original text format.
+An application such as a web front-end or editor can make use of the text repository's API to read, update, and delete texts, as well as to explore or search documents.
+In particular, much like the [IIIF Canvas standard](https://iiif.io), this enables the retrieval and annotation of text passages, irrespective of their original text format.

 ### Contact